 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-You might have noticed that American Airlines is NOT a Chase Ultimate Rewards points transfer partner.
+You might have noticed that American Airlines isn’t a Chase transfer partner.

 Still, that doesn’t mean Chase Ultimate Rewards points aren’t useful for award flights on American Airlines.
 There are several ways you can fly for free on American Airlines with points you earn from: